Housing and Residence Life

 The single most important element in the student self-governing process at Daemen College is the Student Association (S.A.).
 All students are ipso facto members of the Student Association, and the Student Activities fee collected by the College provides the budget with which the Student Association operates its comprehensive programs and cooperative efforts with administrators and faculty to enhance the social and academic life of the College.

-Each spring Daemen College holds an election for the six member Student Association Executive Board.
-Each fall an election is held for the first-year, sophomore, junior, and senior class presidents.
-These four class representatives together with the six member Executive Board comprise the ten member Student Association Senate.
+Each spring Daemen College holds an election for the four Student Association Executive Board members.
+Each fall an election is held for the first-year, sophomore, junior, senior class, and graduate student representatives.
+These five representatives together with the four member Executive Board comprise the nine member Student Association Senate.

 The purpose of the Student Association Senate is to act as students’ official representative, to articulate students’ views, and to advocate for students’ best interests with the administration, faculty, other campus groups, and the community in general.
 The Student Association Senate also votes on recognized student organization funding requests and works closely with the Student Activities Office on all aspects of campus programming.